All Episodes

 This very important political figure was himself abducted that night, although that didn't emerge right away.

-And one of the things that occurred that Brian is referring to here is that Linda Cortila, the abductee, said something to him implying that he was responsible, or humans were responsible, for despoiling the environment.
+And one of the things that occurred that Brian is referring to here is that Linda Cortila, the abductee, said something to him implying that he was responsible or humans were responsible for despoiling the environment.

-Now, her saying this seemed to be something that was imposed upon her, as if the aliens were using her.
+Now, her saying this seemed to be something that was imposed upon her as if the aliens were using her.

-I use the term alien co-option.
+I used the term alien co-option.

-Linda, explain to me afterwards that she was herself not a, uh, an animal rights activist or any kind of an ecologist or anything.
+Linda complained to me afterwards that she was herself not an animal rights activist or any kind of an ecologist or anything, even though it was, in effect, her voice sort of lecturing this important political figure about issues.

 Nevertheless, the environment was mentioned.

-Yeah, oh yes.
+Yeah, oh, yes.

 That has come up many times.

-Nobody likes to stay in a hotel that's dirty.
+As I pointed out, nobody likes to stay in a hotel that's dirty.

-From the alien's point of view, that they would obviously favor a healthy environment on this planet.
+From the aliens' point of view, that they would obviously favor a healthy environment on this planet.

-Much to cover, but Bud, look, beginning in about 1989, we started to get relatively simple crop circles.
+Much to cover, but bud, look, beginning in about 1989, we started to get relatively simple crop circles.

-And now, this year, they become more and more complex, and more and more frequent, until this year, we have had the most complex, the most frequent crop circles.
+And now, this year, they become more and more complex and more and more frequent until this year we have had the most complex, the most frequent crop circles.

 Crop circles, crop circles, crop circles.

-But somehow I think it may be connected to the environmental issue.
+And I know that it doesn't relate to abduction necessarily, but somehow I think it may be connected to the environmental issue.

 And that's just a very loose guess.